 Abeer Sikder

-Abeer hosts the monthly Local Global Leaders podcast for WUKY and National Public Radio (NPR).
-He is also the Kentucky State Manager for Save the Children Action Network and Co-Director of New Leaders Council Kentucky.
-Abeer is active in his community as a member of the Board of Directors for the Unitarian Universalist Church of Lexington, the Access Lexington Commission, and Kentuckians For the Commonwealth.
+Abeer hosts the monthly Local Global Leaders podcast for WUKY and National Public Radio (NPR), where he spotlights changemakers across the Commonwealth and explores how Kentucky contributes to the global stage.
+He is the Chief Operating Officer (COO) for AllPeople Marketplace and Co-Director of New Leaders Council Kentucky.
+As an active civic voice, is a member of the Board of Directors for the Unitarian Universalist Church of Lexington, the Access Lexington Commission, and Kentuckians For the Commonwealth.

 -